fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 The robot hardware, represented in software, and the controllers are connected via ROS control's interfaces, not to be confused with typical ROS interfaces like topics, actions or services.
-Instead, we are just passing pointers around which is real-time safe.
+This means, we are just passing pointers around which is real-time safe.
 The interfaces of the robot hardware are used by controllers to connect and communicate with the hardware.
 At the leftmost part of the image we see that controllers have their interfaces, which are typically ROS interfaces (topics, services or actions) that are custom so your controller can expose whatever it wants.